 - Housing for Field Internships

-On-campus housing is available during the 10-week summer academic session in certain undergraduate dormitories.
-These dormitories are assigned to us by the College each summer and are located mostly in the center of campus.
+We provide on-campus housing in certain undergraduate dormitories during the 10-week summer academic session.
+These dormitories are assigned to us by the College each summer and are gender-neutral.
 The houses range in size from 43 to 80 students per building.
 Each floor has communal bathrooms, which are shared by all the occupants on the floor.
 All rooms are single occupancy and are furnished with a twin bed, bureau, bookcase, desk and chair.
-Each room is wired for internet access and each has a telephone with local calling and voicemail capability.
+Each room is wired for Internet access.

 During the summer, off-campus housing is available through private arrangement.
-Many local residents rent rooms or apartments to our students during the summer.
-Our Communications Assistant, Doreen Underdue, compiles a list of these rentals.
-The list is available in the main office of Lilly Hall (Room 101) and through email.
+Many local residents rent rooms or apartments to our students during the summer, and our Communications Assistant, Doreen Underdue, compiles a list of these rentals.
+The list is available in the main office of Lilly Hall (Room 101) and via email.
 Students who would like to be added to the email list should contact Doreen directly at email@example.com.

 We provide these listings as a courtesy to our students and accept no responsibility for off-campus rentals.
-It is your responsibility to deal directly with the local landlords.
-Students are strongly advised to do checks on all rentals.
+It is your responsibility to deal directly with the local landlords, and we strongly advise you to do careful checks on all rentals.

-Although Friedman Complex apartments are made available to students with children, parents should be advised that the apartments are set up for undergraduate students and are not child-proofed.
+Although these apartments are made available to students with children, parents should be advised that the apartments are set up for undergraduate students and are not child-proofed.
 The rooms are not equipped with cribs or highchairs.

-During the field work internship sessions, housing arrangements must be made by the students; costs vary by region.
+During the field internship sessions, students must make their own housing arrangements.
+Costs vary by region.